lucaskorol21/GO-RXR/README.md

 ## Bugs
 * Resolved (5/10/2023): Data fitting will run the script regardless if script option is selected.
 It is suggested to comment out every line of the script for now until this issues is resolved.
 * Issues with providing an element variation identifier with the same name as a previously defined element.
-If possible always provide a different element variation idenitifer name that is different than any of the element names provided in any layer.
+If possible always provide a different element variation identifier name that is different than any of the element names provided in any layer.

 ---